 Since I started this blog, I’ve met some incredibly talented people.
 Some artists, others collectors, some makers…all are pretty darn talented.
 Sometimes they’re nice enough to let me get up close and personal and share their story.
-Today I’m featuring Kim Gunter, rug collector extraordinaire and the brains behind Woven Abode.
+Today I’m featuring Kim Gunter, vintage rug collector extraordinaire, and the brains behind Woven Abode.

 Who are you and what do you do:

 I’m Kim Gunter, and I sell vintage rugs through my online shop Woven Abode.

 I read on your site that you’re from Georgia, but living and raising your family in Southern California.
 How did you get to where you are now?